 The information on governance included here supplements that described in the Report of the Trustees and in the Statement of Trustees Responsibilities.
-The board of trustees has formally met 5 times during the year.
-In accordance with Part 2, paragraph 2.3 of the Academies Financial Handbook 2019 the trust, despite meeting less than 6 times, believes it has maintained effective oversight of funds.
+The board of trustees has formally met 9 times during the year.
+Attendance during the year at meetings of the board of trustees was as follows: